monikaando/BreweryDB/README.md

     Searching by name
-        1) I used endpoints: search/?key=XXX&p=${this.state.page}&type=beer&q=${this.state.name} It was useful with searching, but Brewery didn't provide detailed searching.
+        1) I used endpoints: search/?key=XXX&p=${this.state.page}&type=beer&q=${this.state.name} It was useful with searching, but BreweryDB didn't provide detailed searching.
 Whetever i put on the end it was looking for if the whole beer object contain it.
 To search by name I checked if name of the beer includes value of the input field.